Humbeline/HiVie/README.md

 Live site here > https://www.hivie.life/users/sign_in

-At LeWagon (fullstack web developing bootcamp) I have learned:
+At LeWagon (fullstack web developing bootcamp) I have:
 • Designed, implemented and shipped to production a Rails prototype and applied core concepts of object-oriented programming, and software structure following design patterns like MVC
 • Utilized agile methodology for IT, and used project management tools such as Trello
 • Split user stories across team members and collaborated using branches and pull request with git and Github